 To carry out its mision, the Resource Center establishes and maintains this website; conducts outreach activities in service of its mission; and develops policy briefs, tools, and other materials to fill significant resource gaps in the field.
-It serves as a clearinghouse for model policies and practical tools; a referral source for information, research, and subject matter experts; and a forum for discussion among experts, policymakers, and practitioners about justice-involved women.
+It serves as a clearinghouse for model policies and practical tools; a referral source for information, research, and subject matter experts; and a forum for discussion among experts, policymakers, and practitioners about justice involved women.
 The Resource Center also provides targeted training and technical assistance to state and local criminal justice professionals, policymakers and practitioners.

 The overarching goals of the NRCJIW are to:

-Promote the safety of the public, justice-involved women, and the professionals who work with them;
+- Promote the safety of the public, justice involved women, and the professionals who work with them;

-Highlight critical issues confronting this population; and
+- Highlight critical issues confronting this population; and

-Build a community of professionals to encourage the exchange of ideas and information and advance gender-informed practices nationally.
+- Build a community of professionals to encourage the exchange of ideas and information and advance gender-informed practices nationally.

 The Resource Center is administered by the Center for Effective Public Policy.
 The Center is a nonprofit organization that assists criminal justice and other public and private sector policymakers and practitioners to develop more effective solutions to criminal justice challenges through a wide range of services.
-To this end, the Center works with justice and stakeholder agencies to:

 CORE Associates provides consulting services to service providers, including programs, agencies, state departments, human service, child welfare and justice/correctional systems that serve youth and adults.
 CORE has particular knowledge and experience in the research, development, and implementation of gender-responsive services for adolescent and adult females.
 CORE connects clients to research and best practices regarding gender-responsive programming and approaches with females, and helps them translate knowledge into substantive changes that positively impact the lives of females and males, and the staff with whom they work.
 The services provided by CORE include, but are not limited to, gender-responsiveness program assessment, training on gender-responsive practices, technical assistance regarding implementation of gender-responsive practices at all levels of service delivery, program design and development, and system assessment and development.

 Orbis Partners helps human service organizations enhance the lives of their clients and their staff by providing evidence-based practices, tools, and strategies to enhance performance.
-Services provided by Orbis Partners are categorized into four main areas – assessment, programs, research and evaluation, and software development.
+Services provided by Orbis Partners are categorized into four main areas: (1) assessment, (2) programs, (3) research and evaluation, and (4) software development.
 Orbis Partners has developed state-of-the-art assessment tools for determining risk, need, and strengths in criminal justice populations, including a special assessment protocol for women.
 Orbis Partners is a leader in the development of programming for high risk populations—particularly in the field of corrections.
 They have also developed gender-responsive programs and case management curricula focusing on skill development specifically for teenage girls and adult women.

 The Moss Group, Inc. is a Washington, D.C.-based criminal justice consulting firm that works with federal, state, and local agencies involved in confinement of adults and youth.
 Through the use of nationally recognized subject matter experts, The Moss Group partners with their clients to develop solutions in a wide range of issues confronting correctional leaders.
-Examples include, correctional management and operations, gender-responsive strategies, working with women offenders and girls, aligning organizational and facility culture, addressing custodial sexual abuse in juvenile and adult settings, implementing the Prison Rape Elimination Act, leadership and mentoring, and strategic planning.
+Examples include, correctional management and operations, gender-responsive strategies, working with women and girls, aligning organizational and facility culture, addressing custodial sexual abuse in juvenile and adult settings, implementing the Prison Rape Elimination Act, leadership and mentoring, and strategic planning.
 The Moss Group addresses specific needs of facilities and agencies through the development and delivery of technical assistance, trainings, facility assessments, and educational resources.